 5. Give it Time

-Please note that each strategic plan takes time to yield positive results.
-It will cost you something.
-Please do not waver and lose hope when this happens.
+Each strategic plan takes time to yield positive results—it will cost you something.
+When this happens, don’t lose hope!
 You cannot expect final results from an incomplete process.

 What is on the other side of your strategic plan?
 Better yet, who is on the other side?